 View our membership and governance infographic

-In the new membership model, provincial pharmacy advocacy associations (PPAs) and select national pharmacist associations (NPAs) can choose to become Organizational Members of CPhA.
-If they join, their individual pharmacist and pharmacy student members automatically become CPhA Associates.
-Should your provincial association choose not to join CPhA, you will be able to join directly as an Affiliate; however, at this time we anticipate all PPAs will sign on.
+In the new membership model, provincial pharmacy advocacy associations (PPAs) and select national pharmacist associations (NPAs) have become Organizational Members of CPhA.
+Their individual pharmacist and pharmacy student members are now CPhA Associates.

 New Member Organizations

 The following PPAs are now members of CPhA: